amygurski/CodeMash-Capture-the-Flag/README.md

 # CodeMash 2020 Capture the flag
 I participated in the capture the flag challenge at CodeMash 2020.

 A Capture The Flag competition is a technological puzzle game played online, that requires research to capture the flags and learn about technology.
-By doing these challenges, I learned a lot and it enhances my CodeMash experience because it brought me together with some cool people there who also enjoy a challenge.
+By doing these challenges, I learned a lot and it enhanced my CodeMash experience because it brought me together with some cool people there who also enjoy a challenge.

 For a brief while, I was on the top 10 list, and I really like how my curve - the yellow one - is "gradual" - it shows how I was struggling and learning for each one (whereas others wizzed through them!).
 I'm so excited to bring what I learned to next years' CTF!